gtk-rs/rustdoc-comments/cairo/docs.md

 <!-- impl File::fn restrict -->
 Specify what PDF version to generate.
 <!-- struct Writer -->
-A PDF surface that writes to a generic `io::Write` type (owning variant)
+A PDF surface that writes to a generic `io::Write` type.

 The `Writer` takes ownership of the write object.
 Once you're done using the surface, you can obtain the write object back using the `finish()` method.

-If you would like the surface to reference the write object instead, use `RefWriter`.
+If you would like the surface to reference the write object, pass a `&'w mut _` reference.
+The `Writer` will borrow that lifetime until it is dropped.
 <!-- fn new -->
 Create a new writer surface.